NicoG96/Demeter/README.md

 2.)
 Unzip the archive

 3.)
-In a terminal, navigate to the unzipped directory and type:
-`python3 setup.py install`
+Setup a python virtual environment

 4.)
-Once installed, simply run the command: `python3 demeter/demeter_gh.py` for GitHub or `python3 demeter/demeter_bb.py` for BitBucket
+Activate the virtual environment

+5.)
+Install the project dependencies by running `pip install -r requirements.txt`

+6.)
+Once installed, invoke demeter by typing `python3 demeter.py -s [github/bitbucket]` where the `-s` (or `--service`) argument specifies which service you want to use

 <!-- REQUIREMENTS -->
 ## Requirements

 1. Python 3+
 2. GitHub access token and/or BitBucket consumer keys
-3. Structured pull request system that includes ticket number in title
+3. **Structured pull request system that includes ticket number in title**

 <!-- USAGE EXAMPLES -->
 ## Usage